Resources & Publications

 Spinde, Timo; Rudnitckaia, Lada; Kanishka, Sinha; Hamborg, Felix; Bela,; Gipp,; Donnay, Karsten

-MBIC – A Media Bias Annotation Dataset Including Annotator Characteristics Inproceedings
+MBIC – A Media Bias Annotation Dataset Including Annotator Characteristics Proceedings Article

 In: Proceedings of the iConference 2021, Beijing, China (Virtual Event), 2021.